peterjurich/technicalwriting/notes/python.md

 Data structures: lists use [], tuples use (), sets use {}
 Range: x = range(5) will bull up (0,5)
 bytes
+complex: a number and letter combo like 6j

+# Operators